opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 ## View Consumption

-For this demand, there are two options to support the rendering of views.
+For this demand, there are two options to support view rendering:

 1. Replace the top slot renderer to support left and right tiling
 2. Map out a new slot location on the layout component that supports ToolBar registration alone